-DOT Physical Specialist Questions and Answers
+DOT Physical Exam Specialist in Alexandria, and Ruther Glen VA

 While many people may never require a specialized physical exam, men and women whose profession involves driving a commercial motor vehicle (CMV) will be required to undergo a DOT physical that adheres to important guidelines set forth by the Department of Transportation.
 Because these physical exams require specific steps be taken in evaluating a person’s ability to perform a specialized job, not all doctors may be able to provide this option to their patients.
 At PACS (Premier Acute Care Services), we are proud to make it simple and convenient for men and women in Ruther Glen, VA to quickly access a DOT physical when they need one.